grandao0/work-work-docker/README.md

 docker build -> builds an image from a Dockerfile

-docker build -t -> Name and optionally a tag in the 'name:tag' format
+docker build -t <image_name> -> Name and optionally a tag in the 'name:tag' format

+docker port <container> -> List port mappings or a specific mapping for the container

+docker-machine ip [arg...] -> Get the IP address of a machine